DirtBagXon/singe/bytecode/README.md

-# Bytecode errors observed
+# All issues have now been addressed in codebase

+## !!
+The replacement files here are no longer required !!

+- Ensure you are using the latest codebase.
+- Use original game *.singe* files.

+### Maintained here for reference only

 - 32bit `.singe` bytecode reported `SINGE: error compiling script: bad header in precompiled chunk` on 64bit systems.
 - Games distributed using compiled Lua bytecode, contained all code within a single compiled `.singe` file.
 - Errors were observed when attempting to run `Time Gal` and `Ninja Hayate`.
 Detailed below.
-- Fixes to source code and underlying Lua code were required to enable games to run.
+- Fixes to source code ~~and underlying Lua code~~ were required to enable games to run.

 The modified `.singe` files in this directory, address the nil arithmetic issues in `Time Gal` and `Ninja Hayate`.

 *N.B.
 These replacement files are 32bit bytecode, however work with both 64bit and 32bit versions of this binary.*

-**ENSURE YOU HAVE A BACKUP FIRST**
+**!!
+ENSURE YOU HAVE A BACKUP FIRST !! - THESE FILES ARE NO LONGER REQUIRED**

 The new files should overwrite any existing files in the game directory.

-**ENSURE YOU HAVE A BACKUP FIRST**
+**!!
+ENSURE YOU HAVE A BACKUP FIRST !! - THESE FILES ARE NO LONGER REQUIRED**

 ## Time Gal